4 Year Public University

 Visa Categories Offered

-- J1 – exchange undergraduate and graduate students, faculty and visiting scholars
+- J1 – for exchange scholars and visiting professors

 Cost of Attendance and Financial Assistance